-Giving advice is pretty easy, isn’t it?
-Anyone can give advice.
+Giving advice is pretty easy: Anyone can give advice.
 Anyone can make recommendations.
 Anyone can tell you what to do.
-But just because someone gives you advice, that doesn’t mean it’s the correct advice for you.
+Just because someone spouts their opinion, though, doesn’t mean it’s the correct advice for you.

-And sometimes it’s easy to take advice from other people when they are dishing it out.
+It’s often easy to take advice from other people when they are dishing it out.
 Having relationship trouble?
 We typically ask a friend for advice.
 Having a conflict with a co-worker?
 We ask another co-worker for advice.
 Having money problems?
-Well, you get the idea.
+You get the idea.

-But sometimes, all we have to do is look in the mirror and ask ourselves for advice.
-After all, who knows you better than you?
-Nobody is more acutely aware of your situation.
-Nobody is more familiar with every particular scenario and potential outcome than you.
+Sometimes, all we have to do is look in the mirror and ask ourselves for advice.
+Who knows you better than you?
+Nobody is more aware of your situation.
+Nobody is more familiar with every scenario and potential outcome.

-So why do we turn to another person so often for advice?
+So why do we turn to others so often?
 Because it’s easy.
-If someone tells us what to do, we don’t even have to think.
-Coincidentally (or not-so-coincidentally) this is also how fascism works (i.e., someone else makes the decisions for you).
+If someone tells us what to do, we don’t have to think.
+Coincidentally (or not-so-coincidentally), this is also how fascism works: someone else makes the decisions for you.

-Or sometimes we ask other people for advice to reaffirm our own advice.
-But other people rarely have a stake in the outcome of taking their advice, which makes it less valid than your own point of view.
+Or sometimes we ask other people for advice to reaffirm our own—but other people rarely have the same stake in the outcome, which makes their opinion less valid than our own.

-Sure, it’s OK to ask others for advice—sometimes it’s great to have a clean pair of eyes—but remember, at the end of the day, it is you who has to live with your own decisions.
+It’s okay to ask others for advice—sometimes it’s great to have a fresh pair of eyes—but remember: it is you who must live with your decisions.